IRS Installment Agreement

 Are you currently behind on your taxes?
 It’s time to take control over your financial situation with Tax Samaritan.
 At Tax Samaritan, we can help you get current on your tax returns and your tax payments, and we can advise you on the best option for you.
 You don’t need to tackle your problems alone: we can help.
 With the IRS, every day matters, and it’s best to fix your tax situation now.

-Our goal at Tax Samaritan is to provide the best counsel, advocacy and personal service for our clients.
-We are not only tax preparation and representation experts, but strive to become valued business partners.
-Contact us today to request a payment plan installment agreement from the Internal Revenue Service or any state authority.
+Our goal at Tax Samaritan is to provide the best counsel, advocacy, and personal service for our clients.
+We are not only tax preparation and representation experts, but we also strive to become valued business partners.
+Contact us today to request a payment plan or installment agreement from the Internal Revenue Service or any state authority.

 Free Tax Debt Analysis